imperva/terraform-provider-incapsula/website/docs/r/site_ssl_settings.html.markdown

 The `inbound_tls_settings` resource represents the configuration settings for Transport Layer Security (TLS).

 * `configuration_profile` - (Required): Where to use a pre-defined or custom configuration for TLS settings.
+Possible values: DEFAULT, ENHANCED_SECURITY, CUSTOM.
   - Type: `string`
 * `tls_configuration` - (Optional): List supported TLS versions and ciphers.
   - Type: `List`